 - These portable furniture pieces experienced a renaissance in a plainer, non-upholstered form in the Arts & Crafts movement of the late 19th century.

 - The term expanded to mean a stool, short side table, or even a cabinet of any shape.

 05 of 05

-Despite the teapoy's function, however, the name actually derives not from the word "tea" but from a Hindi/Persian phrase meaning "three-footed."
+Despite the teapoy's function, however, the name actually derives not from the word "tea" but from a Hindi and Persian phrase meaning "three-footed."
 Teapoys developed in mid-18th-century England, and many were actually made in British colonial India.

-- Teapoys continued to be popular into the mid-19th century, growing increasingly ornate.
+- Teapoys enjoyed universal popularity into the mid-19th century, growing increasingly ornate.

 - Over time, the term also came to mean any stand with a box attached, even if it stood on four legs.